FarronF/limerick-council-meetings/meetings/2020/12/10-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes -  Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 19th November 2020.md

 The Elected Members noted the works completed and services provided to date in 2020 and

-acknowledged the hard work and co-operation of local authority staff members in relation--- 3
+acknowledged the hard work and co-operation of local authority staff members in relation
+---
+3

 to the Schedule of Works, in a year that proved to be challenging, considering Covid 19 and